-Other books by this author that I've reviewed include Corralled, Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Unraveled, What You Need.
+Other books by this author include Corralled, Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Unraveled, What You Need, Just What I Needed

 Seventh in the Blacktop Cowboys western romance series and revolving around friends and family around Muddy Gap, Wyoming.
 The couple focus is on Harlow Pratt and Hugh Pritchett, three years after their leavetaking three years ago.

 It begins with a vague prologue as to why Harlow took off.
 Well, okay, more of a glancing suggestion to begin the reader on that lonesome trail of wonder.

 I’m of two minds about Dad.
 He is a jerk, but he is at least willing to learn from his mistakes.
 It is funny to watch Tierney and their dad gang up on Harlow, all in the name of making up for lost time, hormonal cravings for family, etc., all inspired by Tierney’s coming delivery and their dad’s sudden wake-up call.
 Thank god that Harlow finally stood up for her choices to her father and Tierney.